onehashai/erpnext3/erpnext/setup/setup_wizard/tasks/sales.md

-Start managing your sales with onehash 🔔🔔🔔:
+Start managing your sales with OneHash 🔔🔔🔔:

 1. Add potential business contacts as **Leads**
 2. Udpate your deals in pipeline in **Opportunities**